RagnarB83/ash-documentation/docs/index.rst

 .. role:: underline
     :class: underline

-.. warning:: This is Ash version 0.1.
+.. warning:: This is ASH version 0.9.
 Use at your own risk!

 Indices and tables